-At least 35 days prior to the confirmation hearing, the plan proponent shall file a written summary of the ballots cast, and shall serve a copy of the summary on any party that has filed an objection pursuant to Local Bankruptcy Rule 3020-1.
-The summary shall contain a separate listing of acceptances and rejections and shall include the following information for each class of creditors in the plan proponent's plan:
+At least 5 days prior to the confirmation hearing, the plan proponent shall file a written summary of the ballots cast, and shall serve a copy of the summary on any party that has filed an objection pursuant to Local Bankruptcy Rule 3020-1.
+The summary shall contain a separate listing of acceptances and rejections and shall include the following information:

-(a) the name of each creditor, whether said creditor has accepted or rejected the plan, the dollar amount of the creditor's claim, and whether the debtor has objected to the claim;

-- (b) the total dollar amount and number of all allowed claims voted; - (c) the percentage dollar amount of acceptances; and - (d) the percentage number of acceptances.
+- (a) the name of each creditor, whether said creditor has accepted or rejected the plan, the dollar amount of the creditor's claim, and whether the debtor has objected to the claim; - (b) the total dollar amount and number of all allowed claims voted; - (c) the percentage dollar amount of acceptances; and - (d) the percentage number of acceptances.